ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 * Moved to measuring a result by a number of successes and comparing them, simplifying masteries.
 * Split hero points into story points (bumps) and experience points (character improvement).
 Flaws generate experience points as do failures.
-* Moved the Degree of Victory to an Appendix.
-We now recommend that the GM just uses victory and defeat and adjudicates a suitable bonus or penalty if needed.
+* Removed the Degree of Victory.
+Now just calculate degrees.
-* Added ranks to codify the +5, +10, +15, ... progression used throughout.
+* Added degrees to codify the +5, +10, +15, ... progression used throughout.
 * For Degree of Victory, clarified that contest results are only reciprocal between PCs.
 When the contest is against a resistance set by the GM, the results indicate whether the PC gains the prize, and the GM narrates the result for the resistance based on this.
 * Rephrased the Degree of Victory outcomes to emphasize: Yes, No, And..., But..., This change is designed to dissuade GMs from misunderstanding that the prize is obtained on a marginal victory, one of the most common result types, and instead encourage GMs to allow PCs to fail forward on such a result by introducing downstream complications.
 * Provided clarity that consequences of defeat and benefit of victory are optional and the GM should focus on using the prize to narrate the outcome of a contest, only applying mechanical benefits if they make sense.